 Bleeding which may require a return to theatre

-Delayed wound healing – not uncommon – especially small areas at the “T junction” of the scars.
+Delayed wound healing is not uncommon, especially small areas at the “T junction” of the scars.
 This is where most of the tightness is after removing and closing the skin

 Nipple loss is an very rare complication.
-There is a higher risk in smokers and very large reductions
+There is a higher risk in smokers and where a very large reduction is required

 Breast feeding – possibility of reduced ability to breast feed although several studies show women who have had breast reduction are just as likely to be able to breast feed as those who have not had breast reduction surgery

-Asymmetry – minor residual asymmetry is not uncommon – breasts are rarely perfectly symmetrical
+Minor residual asymmetry is common as breasts are rarely perfectly symmetrical

 The scars are permanent and may be unpredictable and red for some time – most women rarely complain about nature of scars following breast reduction – scars usually stretch over time and fade in colour

 Under or over correction – removing too much or too little breast tissue – final size can never be guaranteed – patients rarely ever mention that they feel too much tissue has been removed